 War lived in me, but love finally won

-The saga of Cindi Mayweather concludes with The Electric Lady, with the more overt science fiction references receding naturally into the background as Monáe, a more experienced and seasoned performer and writer by this point, becomes more introspective and yet more explicit with her references, relying less on symbolic representations of the other and more on directly speaking of them.
+The saga of Cindi Mayweather concludes with The Electric Lady, with the more overt science fiction references receding naturally into the background as Monáe, a more experienced and seasoned performer and writer by this point, becomes more introspective and yet more explicit with their references, relying less on symbolic representations of the other and more on directly speaking of them.
 Like The ArchAndroid, it is a seamless mesh of styles and influences that boasts one line that destroys me every time I hear it, but rather than being heartbreaking, it’s empowering.
 “War lived in me, but love finally won.”
-These assholes with their pathetic racist hatred of Kelly Tran Loan, their need to attack every woman or minority from behind the screen of Twitter—you know, fuck those guys…BUT…what’d rather do than waste breath on them is spend it supporting every woman, every transgendered person, every gay or lesbian or bi fan, every minority, that has come to the bus and demanded their rightful seat.
+These assholes with their pathetic racist hatred of Kelly Tran Loan, their need to attack every woman or minority from behind the screen of Twitter—you know, fuck those guys…BUT…what I’d rather do than waste breath on them is spend it supporting every woman, every transgendered person, every gay or lesbian or bi or asexual fan, every minority, that has come to the bus and demanded their rightful seat.
 Be the ally.
 Be the Janelle Monáe.

 I think it’s been established that I think science fiction only benefits from a diversity of voices, styles, and experiences.
 There is a particular segment of science fiction fandom that disagrees with me.
 They have their reasons, and I don’t have time to listen to it.
 A while back, I was leaving the theater after having watched The Force Awakens.
 In front of me was a girl who was absolutely losing her mind over how cool she thought Rey was, bopping around excitedly, so happy that she was unable to construct a fully coherent thought.
 There was such unbridled joy, such enthusiasm—what kind of unconscionable asshole would want to take that away from her?
 What sort of person is so lacking in basic decency and empathy that they make it their mission in life to rob that little girl of her happiness?
-A happiness that we (“we” being me—grown-up white dudes) have been granted so often that it doesn’t even occur to us that it is so often denied others, or that our unwillingness to pass it on is such a vicious, petty act.
+A happiness that we (“we” being me—grown-up white dudes) have been granted so often that it doesn’t even occur to us that it is so often denied to others, or that our unwillingness to pass it on is such a vicious, petty act.

 Systems rarely benefit from a lack of diversity.
 Monolithic societies crumble.
 Getting up in someone’s personal choices that have no effect on you is uncool.
 Objecting to someone’s lifestyle because it confuses you, or because it’s different than what you’re used to, is uncool.
 Racism, misogyny, bigotry—seriously un-fucking-cool.
 And America used to be cool.
 Shit, we had our missteps, no reasonable person will argue against that.
 But we always had something in reserve.
 Jazz, cocktails, blue jeans, rock and roll, kicking Hitler’s butt, Miles Davis, Elvis Presley, Casablanca.
 Muhammad Ali, Harry Belafonte swimming in the hotel pool.
 Rosa Parks saying “Nah.”
 Hip hop, breakdancing, The Ramones.
 I have a dream.
 Michelle Obama.
 Janelle Monáe.
 That little girl who loved Rey.
 Keep on keepin’ on.
-You’re awesome, and we’re going to better because of you.
+You’re awesome, and we’re going to be better because of you.